javk-cpu/report/README.md

 |    `JPL`    |  `B`   | `0b1111 XXXX` | Jump (with link)     |

+#### Instruction Encoding

+As the table above would suggest, all instructions in JAVK consist of a single byte where the high nibble corresponds to the opcode, and the lower nibble corresponds to the operand.

 ## Copyright & Licensing

 Copyright (C) 2022  Jacob Koziej [`<jacobkoziej@gmail.com>`]